vtshen/STAT4705/README.md

     - missed 2
 - 10/27 Friday
   - continue the expectation and variance discussion of the transformation z
+  - start the CLT
+  - students who answered questions:
+	- Matthew Blumen
+	- Matt *
+- 10/30 Mon
-  - finish the normal
+	- finish the CLT
-	- complete the poisson distribution and the other discrete distribution
+	- start the poisson distribution and the other discrete distribution
 	- some examples
-- 10/30 Mon
 - 11/1 Wed
 	- Quiz2
+	- Finish the poisson
+	- Start the distributions t, chi-squared, and F
 - 11/3 Fri
 - 11/6 Mon
 - 11/8 Wed